 Sometimes, we have a lot of stress and anxiety because the people in our lives are bringing us down.
 Whether it be friends, family, colleagues, or strangers on the internet, it seems like everyone has an opinion about what we are doing, and some of them aren’t so nice.

 If you want to improve your life, try to tune out the haters.
-There will always be people who try to tear you down to their level when they see you succeeded.
+People will always try to tear you down to their level when they see you succeed.
 It’s like the crabs in a bucket theory.
 Crabs can easily escape the bucket, but if one crab gets close, the others will grab him and pull him back down.
 They won’t let each other escape.

 On the plus side, we aren’t crabs.
-And we can ignore the people who are trying to keep us trapped in a bucket.
-Trust me, your life will greatly improve when you start doing this.
+And we can ignore the people trying to keep us trapped in a bucket.
+Trust me; your life will significantly improve when you start doing this.

 Find a Creative Outlet

-Embracing your creativity is a great way to feel good in the moment.
-Doing something that triggers are brain’s creative side improves our self esteem and helps reduce stress.
+Embracing your creativity is a great way to feel good at the moment.
+Doing something that triggers our brain’s creative side improves our self-esteem and helps reduce stress.
 It helps if you have a creative hobby, like crafting or knitting, but don’t feel like not having one limits you.

 I don’t know the psychological reasons behind it, but there’s something about zoning out and letting your brain do the coloring/creating that’s insanely relaxing.
 Even just a thirty-minute session makes me feel better about my life.

 I’m never going to be the blogger that tells you not to buy the things that you enjoy.
 If that latte makes you happy – buy the freaking latte!
-But, I will say that sometimes things that we think we want in the moment aren’t actually things we really want.
+But, I will say that sometimes things that we think we want at the moment aren’t things we really want.

-Do you want to spend ten bucks on crappy fast food, or save that money for dinner at a nice restaurant a little later?
+Do you want to spend ten bucks on crappy fast food or save that money for dinner at a nice restaurant a little later?
 Which would enhance your life more?
-The same questions can be asked in regards to junk food and any other impulse buy.
+The same questions can be asked about junk food, and any other impulse buy.
 Wanting it right now doesn’t mean you actually want it.
-It’s better to think about what you truly want long term, and practice mindful spending to ensure that you can achieve that goal.
+It’s better to think about what you genuinely want long-term and practice mindful spending to ensure that you can achieve that goal.
 And you know what?
 You probably won’t miss the crappy fast food or the junk food.

 Next, write down daily affirmations.
-These are things that you tell yourself that will help you achieve your goals, or a state of positivity.
-Some people like to write things about themselves like “I am an amazing person worthy of success” and some people like to write out their goals “I will get that promotion”.
+These are things that you tell yourself that will help you achieve your goals or a state of positivity.
+Some people like to write something about themselves like “I am an amazing person worthy of success,” and others want to write out their goals “I will get that promotion.”
 The journaling and affirmation process is highly personal, so use the method that works best for you.

 Minimize the Junk Food

-Junk food is amazing.
+Junk food is fantastic.
 I’d be lying if I didn’t express how much I love it.
 Cookies, chips, you name it, I want to eat it.
-But the sad truth is that junk food is not good for you, and it’s not really necessary.
-All that fat and sugar just makes you feel tired and drains all the energy away.
+But the sad truth is that junk food is not good for you, and it’s unnecessary.
+All that fat and sugar makes you feel tired and drains all the energy away.

-If you really want to drastically improve your life, cutting out the junk food is an important step.
-You will become healthier and have more energy to do the things you want to do.
-Also, junk food can be a huge waste of money, so you can also save a bit by cutting back, which is a great bonus.
+If you want to drastically improve your life, cutting out junk food is an important step.
+You will become healthier and have more energy to do what you want to do.
+Also, junk food can be a colossal waste of money, so you can also save a bit by cutting back, which is a great bonus.

-Self care is not selfish.
-In fact, establishing self-care routines can work wonders for your emotional health and wellbeing.
+Self-care is not selfish.
+Establishing self-care routines can work wonders for your emotional health and wellbeing.
 So improve your life by taking time out for yourself.
 Ensure that you do the things you need to do to be happy and healthy.

-For some great ideas on how to incorporate self-care into your routine, check out our post on self-care Sunday.
-You may be surprised that some of the ideas listed there will be similar to some of the things here.
-That’s because self-care and improving your life got hand in hand.
+For some great ideas on incorporating self-care into your routine, check out our post on self-care Sunday.
+You may be surprised that some of the ideas listed there will be similar to some things here.
+That’s because self-care and improving your life go hand in hand.

 What is your favorite hack for a better life?
 Let us know in the comments!
 And for more amazing tips on money and living your best life, be sure to sign up for our newsletter!